Neural-Systems-at-UIO/QUINT_webtools/docs/WebAlign.rst

    * - **Button**
      - **Function**
-   * -   Store
+   * -   Save
-     -   Store the current alignment and propagate to unaligned sections (Note this does not save the series to your bucket)
+     -   Save the current alignment to the bucket and propagate to unaligned sections
+   * -   Export overlays
+     -   Generates a series of .flat files (for Nutil or similar utility), and stores them into a .zip file in the bucket
-   * -   Restore
+   * -   Undo
-     -   Reset the current alignment to the last stored position
+     -   Undo the current alignment to the last stored position
    * -   Clear
      -   Reset the current alignment to the default position
+   * -   Approve
+     -   Mark up the the current alignment as complete (green)
+   * -   Center
+     -   Adjust and center the cutting plane through the atlas to match the orientation selected in the drop-down menu (coronal, horizontal or sagittal)
    * -   Overlay Slider
      -   Opacity of the atlas overlay, when fully opaque, it becomes an outline
    * -   Overlay color
      -   The outline color
    * -   Filmstrip slider and color
      -   The above settings, applied to the filmstrip
-   * -   Save to bucket
-     -   Save the series to your bucket (and overwrite the existing file)
-   * -   Export overlays
+   * -   Diagrams
-     -   Generates a series of .flat files (for Nutil or similar utility), and stores them into a .zip file in the bucket (re-using the name of the series descriptor, e.g. series13.json will export series13.zip)
+     -   Open a new window with diagrams displaying the relative position of the sections in atlas space, section spacing, primary and secondary angle.

 .. note::
- The right border of the control panel can be dragged horizontally, allowing to resize the panel and the main view
+ The border of the control panel can be dragged horizontally, allowing resizing of the panel and the main view.

 Filmstrip
 --------------